option8/sim8800/README.md

 Release 2.0

-Requires an Apple IIe with 64K auxiliary memory, 80 column card, or appropriate emulator.
+Requires an Enhanced Apple IIe with 128K total memory or appropriate emulator.